ElasriAyoub/Smart-Parking-Raspberry-Pi-Arduino-OPENCV-PYTHON/README.md

 1. Sizing of the prototype.
 2. Cut the necessary parts of the Plexiglass.
-3. Drilling the necessary holes for the LDRs.
-4. Gluing of the parts
+3. Gluing of the parts
-5. Serial communication between the Arduino MEGA and the PC.
+4. Serial communication between the Arduino MEGA and the Raspberry Pi.

 ### Installation